-National Application Addressed
+National Application Area Addressed

 This project addressed the Ecological Forecasting Application Area within NASA’s Applied Sciences Program.
-This project utilized NASA EO to analyze land cover, precipitation, and to derive environmental variables provided by ancillary data sets to model potential areas of goshawk nesting sites.
+This project utilized NASA EOS to analyze land cover, precipitation, and to derive environmental variables provided by ancillary data sets to model potential areas of goshawk nesting sites.
 This study assisted our project partners to provide methods for habitat suitability analysis using remotely sensed data and to forecast how climate change will affect the goshawk habitat and nesting behavior by the year 2050.
 The information provided by this project will augment current decision-making practices regarding forest management in the LCNF.

 III.
 Methodology